HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-user-attributes.md

         </div>
         ```

-3. Ensure the name of the input html element starts with user.attributes.
-In the example above, the attribute will be stored by Keycloak with the name mobile.
+3. Ensure the name of the input HTML element starts with `user.attributes`.
+The attribute is stored by Keycloak with the name mobile.

 4. To see the changes, make sure your realm is using your custom theme for the login theme and open the registration page.